pulp-platform/hwpe-doc/protocols.rst

   :width: 100%
   :align: center

-  Example of data exchange between a series of HWPE-Mem loads and a HWPE-Stream.
-Four data packets have to be produced at the sink end of the stream; since data is not well aligned in memory, this results in five loads on the HWPE-Mem interface, which are then transformed in a strobed HWPE-Stream.
+  Example of data exchange between a series of HCI-Core loads and a HWPE-Stream.
+Four data packets have to be produced at the sink end of the stream; since data is not well aligned in memory, this results in five loads on the HCI-Core interface, which are then transformed in a strobed HWPE-Stream.
 The stream is then realigned so that the correct four elements are available.